varuncraghavendra/ROS2_Teleop_Isaac_Sim/README.md

 # PX4 Keyboard & GUI Teleoperation (ROS 2 DDS + Isaac Sim)

 This package provides **keyboard and GUI-based OFFBOARD position control** for PX4 using the **ROS 2 DDS bridge (Micro XRCE-DDS)**.
 It is designed to work **simultaneously with QGroundControl and Isaac Sim**.

+One drone and Many Drones in a Warehouse Digital Twin

 You can:
 - Arm / Disarm